Arns Innovations summary

 Thin route logic

-Listings rarely explain whether the right next move is license, sponsor, pilot, bundle, recruit, or build.
+Listings rarely clarify whether the strongest next move is license, sponsor, pilot, bundle, recruit, or venture formation.

 3

-The public page usually does not show whether the asset is anchor IP, enabling IP, or what complementary ingredients are missing.
+The public page usually does not indicate whether the asset is anchor IP, enabling IP, or what complementary ingredients would strengthen it.

 4